threefoldtech/zos/specs/network/Gateway_Container.md

 #### PrefixZero

-PrefixZero is the 0th network of an allocation but for us it's als extended to 1/16th of that allocation, so for the Prefixes of the NRs, we start at `$prefix:1000::/52` to `$prefix:f000::/52`, where every Exitnode handles the Exitpoints in that 'subnet'.
+PrefixZero is the 0th network of an allocation but for us it's also extended to 1/16th of that allocation, so for the Prefixes of the NRs, we start at `$prefix:1000::/52` to `$prefix:f000::/52`, where every Exitnode handles the Exitpoints in that 'subnet'.

-#### Opinionated, simplistic, deterministic, your pick

 #### Implementation details

+NOTE: on the right, you'll find the function names for handling the proper naming conventions

 ```ascii
          +-+ to [::]/0